 John J. Peterson is the Chief Administrative Officer for Sunstar Paramedics.
 He has held many leadership roles since he started working with Paramedics Plus in October 2004.
-Previously, he was the chief operating officer of the Emergency Medical Services Authority, the Paramedics Plus-operated ambulance service provider for Tulsa and Oklahoma City, from 2012-2013 before returning to Sunstar as the director of logistics.
+Previously, he was the chief operating officer of the Emergency Medical Services Authority, the Paramedics Plus-operated ambulance service provider for Tulsa and Oklahoma City, from 2012-2013 before returning to Sunstar.

 Debbie Vass is the Director of Quality Initiatives for Paramedics Plus.
 Previously, she was the Chief Administrative Officer for Sunstar Paramedics.
 She joined Sunstar Paramedics as an EMT in 1986 and has worked as a paramedic, registered nurse and director of clinical services within the organization.
 Debbie’s primary focus is ensuring quality patient care throughout all levels of the Sunstar team.

 A certified paramedic and licensed nurse in the state of Florida, Debbie has also served as an adjunct, non-credit faculty/CME Instructor at St. Petersburg College and has taught Pinellas County Continuing Education Classes to EMTs, paramedics and nurses.
 She holds associate’s degrees in nursing and emergency service management from St. Petersburg College and is pursuing a bachelor’s degree in management.